bergesinstitute/graf-method/book-3-unit-8.md

 ## 5. Traducir

 1. I am in my house now, can you bring it (m) here?
-2. Can you bring the dessert to Pedro’s house?
+2. Can you bring the dessert to Pedro's house?
 I will be there soon.
 3. Can you take it (m) to the train station?
 I will be there this evening.
-4. I’m at the office.
+4. I'm at the office.
 I will buy it (f) for you tonight and I will take it to our house.
 5. Last week I took them (m) there.
-6. You can’t bring them (f) here.
+6. You can't bring them (f) here.
 7. Mary brought coffee for everybody (todos) this morning.
 8. Javier is taking them (f) to his apartment.
 9. Sarah needs to bring here that computer.